A universal scheme to self-test any quantum state or measurement

 Before proceeding toward the main results, let us first introduce the scenario and relevant notions required throughout this work.

 \textit{Preliminaries.---}The quantum network scenario under scrutiny is composed of an external group of $N$ Alices, denoted $A_i$ $(i=1,\ldots, N)$, and a central party $E$ called Eve.
 All the $N+1$ parties are spatially separated.
-Correspondingly, $N$ independent sources distribute bipartite quantum states, in general, entangled states among the parties, as depicted in Fig. \ref{fig1}.
+Correspondingly, $N$ independent sources distribute bipartite quantum states---generally entangled---among the parties (cf. Fig. \ref{fig1}).
 These states are denoted by $\rho_{A_iE_i}$, where the subsystems $A_i$ will be measured by the external parties, whilst the other subsystems $E_i$ go to Eve.
+Within quantum theory, the joint state of statistically independent sources is represented as a product of the individual states, that is,

-On their shares of the joint state $\rho_{AE}=\bigotimes_{i=1}^{N}\rho_{A_iE_i}$, where we denoted $A\coloneqq A_1\ldots A_N$ and $E\coloneqq E_1\ldots E_N$, each external party $A_i$ performs one of three available measurements, each with two outcomes; the measurement choices and outcomes of party $A_i$ are denoted $x_i=0,1,2$ and $a_i=0,1$, respectively.
-At the same time, the central party Eve freely chooses to perform one of two measurements where the first one has $2^N$ outcomes, whereas the second one has $K\leq 2^N$ outcomes.
-We denote Eve's measurement choices by $e=0,1$ and outcomes by $l=0,\ldots,2^N-1/K$.
+where we denoted $A\coloneqq A_1\ldots A_N$ and $E\coloneqq E_1\ldots E_N$.
+On their shares of the joint state $\rho_{AE}$, each external party $A_i$ performs one of three available measurements, each with two outcomes; the measurement choices and outcomes of party $A_i$ are denoted $x_i=0,1,2$ and $a_i=0,1$, respectively.
+At the same time, the central party Eve freely chooses to perform one of two measurements, where the first one has $2^N$ outcomes, whereas the second one has $K\leq 2^N$ outcomes.
+We denote Eve's measurement choices by $e=0,1$ and outcomes by $l=0,\ldots,2^N-1$ for $e=0$ and $l=0,\ldots,K-1$ for $e=1$.
 Let us add here that the first Eve's measurement is used to certify the external parties' measurements as well as the states prepared by the sources whereas the second measurement is the one to be certified.
 Importantly, the parties cannot communicate classically during the experiment.

 After running many rounds of the above measurements, all the parties can bring their data together to reconstruct the set of probability distributions $\vec{p}=\{p(\mathbf{a}l|\mathbf{x}e)\}$ which describe the correlations that are produced between all the observers, where each $p(\mathbf{a}l|\mathbf{x}e)$ is the probability of obtaining outcomes $a_1\ldots a_N=:\mathbf{a}$ by all the Alices and $l$ by Eve after they perform the measurements labelled by $x_1\ldots x_N=:\mathbf{x}$ and $e$, respectively.
 From Born's rule, we can write